Importance of Anti-Doping

 Simply put, everybody involved in GAMMA must respect the World Anti-Doping Code and may be liable for committing an Anti-Doping Rule Violation.

 World Anti-Doping Agency (WADA) is the independent international body responsible for harmonizing anti-doping policies in all sports and all countries.
 The World Anti-Doping Code (Code) is the core document that harmonizes anti-doping policies, rules and regulations within sport organizations around the world.
-The Code is supplemented by eight (8) International Standards, including the Prohibited List that is updated at least annually.
+The Code is supplemented by eight (8) International Standards, including the Prohibited List which is updated annually.

 Although GAMMA is not yet a signatory of the World Anti-Doping Code, GAMMA strives to align itself with WADA so as to implement an effective and Code-compliant anti-doping program for mixed martial arts.
 GAMMA has therefore delegated the management of its clean sports activities to the International Testing Agency (ITA), an independent organisation that manages anti-doping programs on behalf of International Federations and Major Event Organisers.